damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## revokeRefreshToken(refreshToken?: any, configId?: string)

-This method revokes a refresh token on the STS.
+This method revokes a refresh token on the secure token server.
 This is only required in the code flow with refresh tokens.
 If no token is provided, then the token from the storage is revoked.
 You can pass any token to revoke.
 This makes it possible to manage your own tokens.

 This method also takes a `configId`.
 If you are running with multiple configs and pass the `configId` the passed config is taken.
 If you are running with multiple configs and do not pass the `configId` the first config is taken.
 If you are running with a single config this config is taken.